nfdi4objects/n4-graph-apis/README.md

 This repository implements public web APIs to the NFDI4Objects Knowledge Graph, available at <https://graph.nfdi4objects.net/>.
-The Knowledge Graph internally consists of an RDF Triple Store and a Labeled Property Graph.
+The Knowledge Graph internally consists of an RDF Triple Store and an experimental Labeled Property Graph.
 These databases can be queried [with SPARQL](#sparql-api) and [with Cypher](#property-graph-api) respectively using the API endpoints provided by this web application.
 In addition, collection URIs starting with
 <https://graph.nfdi4objects.net/collection/> are served as linked open data